-The aforementioned equation clearly shows that, for $\alpha = -1,$ $\gamma_b = \gamma_I,~\mu_b = \mu_I$.
-This is because, for the same value of $\alpha$, the coupling function in Eq. \eqref{eq:coupling} becomes unity, indicating that the two model should remain entirely unchanged.
+The above relations clearly show that, for $\alpha = -1,$ $\gamma_b = \gamma_I,~\mu_b = \mu_I$.
+This is obvious as, for the same value of $\alpha$, the coupling function in Eq. \eqref{eq:coupling} becomes unity, indicating that the two models should remain entirely unchanged.

 Let us first focus on the corresponding fixed point solution.
 The fixed point in the new conformally modified theory can be obtained by substituting these values in Eq. \eqref{eq:fp1}, where $\gamma_I$ and $\mu_I$ are replaced by $\gamma_b$ and $\mu_b$, respectively: